shameekbaranwal/popl-baseline/README.md

 npm run start
 ```

 5. Now that the server is running, open `http://127.0.0.1:8000` on your browser to view and interact with the application.
+On making any changes to the actual front-end of the app (located within the /public folder), you would need to refresh your browser to view the latest version of the app on your browser.